wschaef/goes-architecture/architecture.md

 ## Requirements Overview

+### Assumptions:

+#### Assumptions on numbers
+- **Scope:** E-commerce is fucused on streaming products.
+- **User Base:** The company has approximately 50 million active users, with a peak concurrency of 1 million concurrent users.
+- **Peak Load:** Peak load during holiday seasons or special events can result in a 5 times increase in traffic compared to normal conditions.
+- **Content Library:** The company has about 10,000 hours of content in its content library of on-demand video and audio content, distributed as follows: 5% SD, 70% HD, and 25% 4K.
+- **Products** The company has about 10,000 products with 1% daily product updates.

+#### Assumptions on current architecture
+- The current architecture utilizes containers for microservices deployed on-premises.
+- GOES company maintains an OpenID Connect compliant Identity Providers (IdP) to authenticate users.
+- GOES company maintains other applications for employees on-premise, so that IAM for employees is required on-premise as well.
+- GOES consumers already use a 3rd party IdP to authenticate.

+The exact numbers for non-functional requirements are assumptions too.

 ### Functional Requirements:

+- **E-commerce Platform:**
+    - Maintain the existing feature set from the previous system and extend it with new features.
+- **Content Streaming:**
+    - Maintain the existing feature set from the previous system and extend it with new features.
+    - Develop native apps for mobile devices and smart TVs.
+- **Payment:**
+    - Modernize payment processes to align with industry best practices.
+    - Eliminate the requirement for browser plugins.
+- **Identity and Access Management (IAM):**
+    -Implement Single-Sign-On (SSO) across both on-premise and cloud environments.
-- **Cloud Migration:**
+- **Hybrid Environment:**
-    - Migrate at least 90% of the company's existing on-premises applications and infrastructure to a hybrid cloud environment within 24 months.
+    - Establish reliable data synchronization between the on-premises and cloud environments.
-    - Migrate the core e-commerce platform, including the website, order processing system, and payment gateway, to the cloud within the first 12 months.
-    - Migrate the existing content library, including on-demand videos and audio content, to cloud-based storage within 9 months.
-- **Hybrid Environment Support:**
+    - Implement secure and high-bandwidth connectivity between the on-premises and cloud environments (e.g., VPN, Direct Connect).
-    - Ensure seamless interaction and interoperability between on-premises and cloud-based components, with a latency not exceeding 100ms for 99% of transactions.
+    - Ensure seamless communication and interoperability between applications deployed in both on-premises and cloud environments.
-    - Establish secure and reliable communication channels (e.g., VPN, dedicated connections) between on-premises and cloud environments.
-- **Data Management:**
-    - Handle a daily data ingestion rate of at least 10TB, including user data, system logs, and content metadata.
-    - Ensure data recovery time objective (RTO) of less than 4 hours in case of failure.
-    - Maintain a data recovery point objective (RPO) of less than 24 hours.
-    - Support efficient storage and delivery of large media files (videos, audio).
-    - Handle various streaming protocols, including HLS and DASH, for adaptive streaming across different devices and network conditions.
-- **Scalability:**
-    - Handle a peak load of 100,000 concurrent users with an average response time of less than 2 seconds.
-    - Automatically scale resources up or down based on real-time traffic patterns.
-    - Handle spikes in bandwidth consumption during popular content releases or live events, ensuring uninterrupted streaming for all users.
+    - Establish end-to-end observability across both environments.
 - **Security:**
-    - Encrypt all sensitive customer data, including personal information and payment details, both in transit and at rest.
-    - Conduct regular security audits and penetration testing to identify and address vulnerabilities.
-    - Ensure compliance with relevant security standards, such as PCI DSS for payment processing and ISO 27001 for information security.
-    - Implement measures to prevent unauthorized access and distribution of copyrighted content using Digital Rights Management (DRM) technologies.
+    - Implement robust security measures to protect sensitive customer data (e.g., encryption, access control, SIEM).
+    - Ensure compliance with relevant data privacy regulations (e.g., GDPR, CCPA).
+    - Migrate user roles and permissions from the on-premises system to the cloud.
+    - Implement granular access control to cloud resources based on user roles and permissions.

 ### Non-Functional Requirements:

+*The exact numbers for non-functional requirements are assumptions*

 - **Performance:**
-    - Maintain system availability of at least 99.99% (less than 53 minutes of downtime per year).
+    - Maintain system availability of at least 99.95% (less than 4 hours and 23 minutes per year).
     - Ensure an average response time for user requests under 2 seconds under normal load conditions.
     - Achieve low latency streaming with a target latency under 5 seconds for live streams and under 3 seconds for on-demand content.
     - Maintain high video and audio quality across different devices and network conditions, adapting to varying bandwidth availability.
 - **Scalability:**
     - Scale horizontally to accommodate a 100% increase in the user base and data volume within 1 month.
     - Dynamically scale bandwidth capacity to meet fluctuating demand, especially during peak hours and special events.
+    - Peak load during holiday seasons or special events can result in a 5 times increase in traffic compared to normal conditions.
 - **Cost-Effectiveness:**
     - Reduce the total cost of ownership (TCO) of the hybrid cloud environment by at least 15% compared to the current on-premises infrastructure within 3 years.
     - Implement cost optimization strategies for media storage and delivery, such as using different storage tiers based on content popularity and leveraging CDN caching.
 - **Security:**
-    - Ensure no unauthorized access to sensitive data is detected within a 12-month period.
+    - Ensure no unauthorized access to sensitive data is detected within a 1-month period.
     - Implement robust authentication and authorization mechanisms to protect user accounts and content.
 - **Maintainability:**
     - Deploy new features or updates to the system within 2 weeks.